 The law does not provide for a fixed time period for which the ruling shall apply.
 Instead, it has been provided that advance ruling shall be binding till the period when the law, facts or circumstances supporting the original advance ruling have not changed.

 However, an advance ruling shall, by an order passed by the AAR/AAAR, be declared to be ab initio void if the AAR or AAAR finds that the advance ruling was obtained by the applicant by fraud or suppression of material facts or mis-representation of facts.
 In such a situation, all the provisions of the CGST/SGST Act shall apply to the applicant as if such advance ruling had never been made (but excluding the period when advance ruling was given and up to the period when the order declaring it to be void is issued).
 An order declaring advance ruling to be void can be passed only after providing an opportunity of hearing to the applicant.

 Procedure for obtaining Advance Ruling

 Upon receipt of an application, the AAR shall send a copy of application to the officer in whose jurisdiction the applicant falls and call for all relevant records.
 The AAR may then examine the application along with the records and may also hear the applicant.
-Thereafter he will pass an order either admitting or rejecting the application.
+Thereafter the AAR will pass an order either admitting or rejecting the application.

-Application for advance ruling will not be admitted in cases where the question raised in the application is already pending or decided in any proceedings in the case of an applicant under any of the provisions of CGST Act.
+Application for advance ruling shall not be admitted in cases where the question raised in the application is already pending or decided in any proceedings in the case of an applicant under any of the provisions of CGST Act.